khairuladib94/khairuladib94/README.md

 💼 Senior lecturer at Universiti Putra Malaysia\
 🎓 Ph.D. in Space Science from Universiti Kebangsaan Malaysia\
 🌏 Interested in research on non-seismic earthquake precursors and space science\
-⭐ Passionate about anything programming, data science and machine learning\
+⭐ Passionate about anything programming, data science and machine/deep learning\
 ☕ An avid coffee drinker